1993 Michael Jackson sexual abuse allegations: Effect on Jackson's career

 Jackson's commercial standing and public image declined in the wake of the allegations.
 The government of Dubai forbade him from performing in response to an anonymous pamphlet campaign that attacked him as immoral.
 Jackson backed out of a deal to create a song and video for the film Addams Family Values, returning an estimated $5 million, and a brand of fragrances was canceled because of Jackson's drug problems.
 Jackson completed the video once planned for Addams Family Values and released it as Ghosts in 1996, with a framing story about an eccentric maestro who entertains children and is pursued by a bigoted local official.
 On November 14, 1993, PepsiCo dropped their nine-year partnership with Jackson, causing some fans to boycott the company.
-Jackson composed music for the video game Sonic the Hedgehog 3, but left the project and went uncredited, possibly due to the allegations.
+Jackson composed music for the 1994 video game Sonic the Hedgehog 3, but left the project and went uncredited, possibly due to the allegations.

-Jackson produced a special show for the premium cable network HBO, For One Night Only, to be recorded in front of a special invited audience at New York City's Beacon Theatre for broadcast in December 1995.
+Jackson produced a special show for the cable network HBO, One Night Only, to be recorded in front of a special invited audience at New York City's Beacon Theatre for broadcast in December 1995.
 The shows were canceled after Jackson collapsed at the theater on December 6 during rehearsals.
-Jackson was admitted overnight to Beth Israel Medical Center North.
+He was admitted overnight to Beth Israel Medical Center North.
 The shows were never rescheduled.
 The following year, Jackson began the HIStory World Tour.
 The only concerts in the US were two shows at the Aloha Stadium in Honolulu, Hawaii.

-Jackson's album HIStory: Past, Present and Future, Book I, released shortly after the allegations, "creates an atmosphere of paranoia," according to critic Stephen Thomas Erlewine.
+Jackson's album HIStory: Past, Present and Future, Book I, released shortly after the allegations, "creates an atmosphere of paranoia", according to critic Stephen Thomas Erlewine.
 Its content focuses on the public struggles Jackson went through prior to its production.
 In the songs "Scream" and "Tabloid Junkie", Jackson expresses his anger and hurt at the media.
 In the ballad "Stranger in Moscow", he laments his "swift and sudden fall from grace".
 In "D.S.", he attacks a character identified as Tom Sneddon, the District Attorney who requested his strip search.
 Jackson describes the person as a white supremacist who wanted to "get my ass, dead or alive".
 Sneddon said: "I have not, shall we say, done him the honor of listening to it, but I've been told that it ends with the sound of a gunshot."

 According to The Washington Post, the O.J.
 Simpson trial overshadowed Jackson's scandal.
 A source from the Los Angeles District Attorney's Office said the scandal took "a back seat" once the Simpson case emerged.
 In 2021, a judge noted that Jackson had earned no money from his image and likeness between 2006 and 2008, and said this demonstrated the effect of the allegations on his career until his death.